MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/UniformGrid.md

 ---
-title: UniformGrid XAML Control
+title: UniformGrid
 author: michael-hawker
 description: The UniformGrid Control presents items in a evenly-spaced set of rows or columns to fill the total available display space.
 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, UniformGrid, xaml control, xaml, grid, layout, responsive
 ---

-# UniformGrid XAML Control
+# UniformGrid

-The **UniformGrid Control** is a responsive layout control which arranges items in a evenly-spaced set of rows or columns to fill the total available display space.
+The **UniformGrid** control is a responsive layout control which arranges items in a evenly-spaced set of rows or columns to fill the total available display space.
 Each cell in the grid, by default, will be the same size.

 If no value for `Rows` and `Columns` are provided, the UniformGrid will create a square layout based on the total number of visible items.